enterspeedhq/enterspeed-docs/docs/integrations/elasticsearch.md

 # Elasticsearch

 :::info
 We are currently working on a UI for Destinations.
-This means that soon you will be able to setup Elasticsearch directly from the Enterspeed APP.
+This means that you'll soon be able to setup Elasticsearch directly from the Enterspeed APP yourself.
+But note, the Elasticsearch destination itself is fully ready for production.

-For now, contact us if want to get started.
+For now, contact us if you want to get started.
 :::

 The Enterspeed Elasticsearch integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Elasticsearch.
 This means that you can decide on the schema level which views you want to send to Elasticsearch cluster.